ethereum/ethereum-org-website/src/content/dvt/index.md

-Nodes within DV clusters do not need to trust each other to operate as a group.
-As long as a predefined majority threshold of key shares is signed appropriately, the validator will perform its duties as intended.
-Distributed validators have built-in fault tolerance and can achieve genuine [active-active redundancy](https://kemptechnologies.com/white-papers/unfog-confusion-active-passive-activeactive-load-balancing) by maintaining diverse operator configurations.
+Individual nodes do not need to trust each other in order to share a validator.
+As long as enough key shares get aggregated, the validator duties can be performed by the cluster.
+Distributed validators have built-in fault tolerance and can keep running even if some of the individual nodes go offline.

 <Divider />